-What Can a Handyman Do in Van Buren in Van Buren County, Michigan?
+What Can a Handyman Do Without a License in Van Buren in Van Buren County, Michigan?

 In Michigan, most “handyman” work on residential property is regulated under the Home Improvement Contractor (HIC) program: if you perform or offer to perform home improvement work and the total contract price is over $600 (labor + materials), you generally must be licensed as a Residential Maintenance & Alteration Contractor (or a Residential Builder, depending on scope).
 Even if you stay under the $600 threshold, Michigan still requires separate state trade licenses for electrical and plumbing work, and permits may still be required by the local building department.